Ask

 • SMTP — sends emails through SMTP, compatible with most email providers;

-• SendGrid — sends emails through SendGrid API;
+• Resend — sends emails through Resend API;

 For both, configure the SENDER_EMAIL and SENDGER_NAME variables.